1 9 5 7 – 1 9 6 3 (USA)

-On 14 September 1957 a new western debuted on CBS.
+On 14 September 1957, a new half-hour western series debuted on CBS.
 Richard Boone played Paladin – the man dressed all in black – in Have Gun Will Travel.

-Paladin was a cultured, gunslinger who, after fighting in the Civil War, operated as a troubleshooting gun-for-hire out of San Francisco’s ritzy Hotel Carlton.
+Paladin was a cultured gunslinger who, after fighting as a Confederate cavalry officer in the Civil War, operated as a troubleshooting gun-for-hire out of San Francisco’s ritzy Hotel Carlton.

-He would peruse many newspapers searching for potential clients in the turbulent stories of the times.
-Then he would send his calling card – which read “Have gun will travel.
-Wire Paladin, San Francisco” – and a clipping of the story, to the person-in-need.
+He would peruse many newspapers, searching for potential clients in the turbulent stories of the times.
+Then he would send his calling card – which bore the image of a chess knight and read, “Have gun will travel.
+Wire Paladin, San Francisco” – and a clipping of the story to the person-in-need.
 His standard fee was $1,000.

 Occasionally, when he felt the situation warranted it, Paladin even brought to justice the very people who hired him.

-The half-hour show aired on Saturdays at 9:30 PM, just before another popular western, Gunsmoke, and ran for six successful seasons.
+Episodes aired on Saturday nights at 9:30 PM, just before another popular western, Gunsmoke, and ran for six successful seasons.

 Have Gun Will Travel was probably the most adult of the ‘adult western’ genre – Offbeat, moody and very successful.
 The show’s theme song, The Ballad of Paladin, became a top-selling recording in the early 1960s.

-Among the small regular cast were Paladin’s servants, Hey Boy and Hey Girl.
+Among the small regular cast were Paladin’s servants, Hey Boy (played by Kam Tong) and Hey Girl (Lisa Lu).
 When the series was cancelled in 1963, Richard Boone starred in another series – The Richard Boone Show – which was on the air for only one season.
 He later starred in Hec Ramsey (1972 – 1974).